Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss or collaborate on any other topics like:

-(1) Applied Math: Spectral theory, Quantum Dynamics, Randomized Tensor Algebra
+(1) Applied Math: Spectral theory, Quantum Dynamics, Randomized Method

-(2) Computational Physics: Correlated Physics / Quantum Thermodynamics
+(2) Computational Physics: Correlated Physics, Quantum Thermodynamics

-(3) Quantum algorithms
+(3) Quantum Algorithms and applications to Quantum Material / Drug Design